|

 use in class.
 Class size is limited to four

-students, but my preference is to teach 2
+students, but for a group class, my preference

-- 3 people at a time.
-Seeing other student's
+is to teach 2 - 3 people at a time.
+Seeing

-strengths and challenges helps individuals
+other student's strengths and challenges helps

-assess their own progress and growing edges.
+individuals assess their own progress and

-assessment, feedback and instruction that
+the personalized assessment, feedback and

-makes the difference in learning the beadmaking
+instruction that makes the difference in learning

-skills and techniques I teach.
+the beadmaking skills and techniques I teach.

 My teaching style is fairly